-There are several methods to test the alternative forms of a landing page in order to establish which one works best for a specific set of audience.
+There are several methods to test the alternative forms of a landing page to establish which one works best for a specific set of audience.

 A/B testing is one such test that helps to establish which alternative forms of the landing page work the best.
 Besides, conducting multivariate analyses can also prove to be beneficial.

-Chatbots have only become better with time.
-With the development in the AI-based algorithms, the chatbots have now become capable of delivering personalized solutions to the problems of the shoppers & engaging them.
+Chatbot has only become better with time.
+With the development of AI-based algorithms, the chatbot now becomes capable of delivering personalized solutions to the problems of the shoppers & engaging them.

-According to a survey by Edison, 64% of Americans stated that the best feature of chatbots is that they provide a 24-hour service.
-Chatbots help the marketers assist their buyers with specific solutions to their problems & supplement the human elements of the customer service.
+According to a survey by Edison, 64% of Americans stated that the best feature of a chatbot is that they provide a 24-hour service.
+Chatbot helps the marketers assist their buyers with specific solutions to their problems & supplement the human elements of the customerservice.

 Using chatbots has several benefits as: